MichaelCurrin/dev-cheatsheets/cheatsheets/html/forms.md

+---
-# Forms
+title: Forms
+---

 Input elements for forms.

 Note that these do not render on Github, but could be viewed as a static site or an IDE's Markdown preview.